HyperPixel-212/Tales-of-Atheria/README.md

 # Tales-of-Atheria

-If you wish to find the game application go into the "MidPoint" folder, then into the "Tales of Atheria" and there is a demo of the game in there called "Game"
+If you wish to find the game application go into "Documents" folder then into "Final project" then into "Tales of Atheria" and there will be a file called "Game.exe" which is the game.